lucidworks/rest-configurations/CONTRIBUTING.md

 8. Open a Pull Request (PR).

-* In this REST Configurations repository, click the *Pull requests* tab and click the blue underlined text that states *compare across forks*.
-On the right, select your forked repository and branch name.
+* In this REST Configurations repository, if you see the yellow box with your branch, click *Compare and pull request*.
+If you do not see that box, you can click the *Pull requests* tab, click *New pull request*, and use *base: main* along with *compare: YOUR_BRANCH*.
-* Provide a title and description of your changes.
-* Submit the PR.
+* Submit the PR by clicking *Create pull request*.